frequency-chain/frequency/designdocs/capacity.md

 Feeless transactions are essential in reaching mass adoption as it removes the overhead costs of transactions for app developers to acquire a far-reaching user base.

-In this document, I will introduce the concept of [Capacity](https://forums.projectliberty.io/t/05-what-is-capacity-frequency-economics-part-1/248), a non-transferable resource that is associated with an MSA account of a [Registered Provider](https://github.com/frequency-chain/frequency/blob/main/designdocs/provider_registration.md), and how Capacity can be acquired through staking, refills, and used to perform transactions such as:
+In this document, I will introduce the concept of [Capacity](https://forums.projectliberty.io/t/05-what-is-capacity-frequency-economics-part-1/248), a non-transferable resource that is associated with a [Message Source Account (MSA)](./README.md#basic-data-model)) of a [Registered Provider](https://github.com/frequency-chain/frequency/blob/main/designdocs/provider_registration.md), and how Capacity can be acquired through staking, refills, and used to perform transactions such as:

 - Create an MSA.
 - Add a key to an MSA.